ZumDeWald/intl-dates/README.md

 ## Examples

+#### Common Use

-1. <u>_Common use_</u> - get date related info and format it as you need.
+Get date related info and format it as you need.
 The date information is based on the current day.
 Consider the following if it were _Saturday October 24, 2020_.<br />

 ```
 import useintldates from 'useintldates'; // Bring the hook into your component

 const MyComponent = () => {
   const dates = useintldates();
-  // Retrieve and destructure the dates object from the useintldates hook
+  // Retrieve and destructure the 'dates' object from the useintldates hook

   return(
     <div>